PeterHolmsoe/Social_data_final_report/README.md

 This article will give the reader an idea of how the virus has spread throughout the United States.

-The first plot illustrates the distribution of death people in the different US states.
+The first plot illustrates the distribution of dead people in the different US states.
 Of course this can give a twisted view of how the different states are handeling the virus.
 It's clear that the state of New York has the most cases of COVID-19.
 In the next plot, the data has been normalized based on the population in the states, and it gives a better picture of how "good" the different states are handeling the virus outbreak.

 ![alt text](https://raw.githubusercontent.com/PeterHolmsoe/Social_data_final_report/master/death.png)